 The following items are NOT recyclable and should not be placed in your recycling tote:

-- Plastic bags and film - Please take plastic bags back to the supermarket.
+- Plastic bags and film - Please take plastic bags back to the grocery store.
 They will recycle them.
-Do not place overflow recyclable items in plastic bags - use paper bags or cardboard boxes instead.
+Do not place recyclable items in plastic bags or garbage bags.
+Empty material in the recycling tote.

 - Un-numbered plastics, or #6 plastics - look for the triangle, usually found on the bottom of the item.
 The number inside the triangle should read 1, 2, 3, 4, 5, or 7.
 Any other number (or no number at all) is not acceptable.
 Remember: If in doubt, throw it out.